Geography

 Geography at Pinner Wood is delivered in half termly blocks throughout the year, allowing for children to achieve depth in their learning.
 Key knowledge and skills of each unit of work are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.

 Alongside our classroom learning, we create a number of opportunities for children to learn outside the classroom, on trips and in their local community.
 This may include completing studies and questionnaires about shops in the local area, reviewing the flora and fauna of our school site and studying biodiversity.
+We aim to make Geography learning engaging by enhancing learning with many extra opportunities.

 Sustainability

 Unique and fulfilling opportunities for outdoor learning are embedded throughout the curriculum to allow for stimulating and enjoyable learning experiences.
 There are also links made to Sustainability within the inside classroom learning.
-You can find more information about Sustainability at Pinner Wood here.